pereznetworks/My-Tic-Tac-Toe-Game/README.md

         when 'play again' is clicked the player names persist and the players can continue to play each other

-# TicTacToe program flow:

-     tictactoe is an IIFE module

-              start-screen
-                startGame
-                  setupNewGame
-                  playGame

-              board-screen
-                playGame
-                  takeTurn
-                    trackFilledBoxes
-                    detectIfWinner
-                    isGameOver
-                      finishGame
-                        show finish-screen
-                if computerPlayer
-                  analyzeGameBoard
-                    findTargetBox
-                  makeWinMove or makeBlockMove
-                    takeTurn
-                      trackFilledBoxes
-                      detectIfWinner
-                      isGameOver
-                        finishGame
-                          show finish-screen

-              finish-screen
-                  finishGame
-                    if 'play again'
-                      setupNewGame
-                       if reset
-                          emptyArray
-                            on filledBoxes and gameBoardState
-                            if computer player,
-                              on playerFilled and opponentFilled
-                      playGame
-                        show board-screen
-                    if 'new game, different players'
-                      setupNewGame
-                        show start-screen

-# Game-State and the Computer-Player

-     Game play is handles the mostly by playGame(). and the takeTurn() method.

-          With each turn, gamePlay(), calls takeTurn(),

-          gamePlay()

-           A: calls takeTurn()

-              takeTurn()
-                1: calls trackFilledBoxes(),
-                trackFilledBoxes() updates gameBoardState table,
-                with state of each box
-                 and state of the winning-row the box is in.

-                2: 'fills-in' the players selected box with X or O.

-                3: calls detectIfWinner() to update game.isWinner
-                  if there is a winner or a tie

-           B: calls isGameOver()
-                1: to check the game.isWinner variable
-                   if it is set to "keep playing", or if there is a tie or winner.

-                   game.isGameOver()
-                    calls finishGame() if there is a tie or a winner.

-            C: Otherwise, gamePlay() continues.

-      So the state of the game-board is tracked in ... game.gameBoardState table array.

-       The gameBoardState table is a bit complex.
-       By tracking more information here..
-          I can use simpler methods in the rest of code.

-          The gameBoardState table is made up of the possible winning-rows, or rows of 3, vertically, horizontally, diagonally, that could result in a win.

-          Each winning-row is an array of 4 elements.

-          The first 3, are the boxes.

-          The fourth element of each winning-row is a string, which represents the state of that winning-row.
-            The state of each winning-row can be empty, or blocked.

-            In addition, in the winning-row's fourth element, is also used to track which player has boxes in that row, how many boxes are filled by that player.

-            So the winning-row state could then be set to X-r1, X-r2 or O-r1 or O-r2.
-            Once a winning-row is completed by one player, this fourth element is set to X-winner or O-winner.

-           As for the boxes,
-            the first 3 elements of each winning-row each are arrays each containing 2 elements, [ [integer],['state'] ].

-             The 0 element of each box array is... the number of that box on the tictactoe board counting from 0, top-left corner, left to right.

-             The [1] element of each box array is the 'state' of each box, E for empty.
-              And X or O, depending on which player fills that box.

-      The Computer Player

-          if the computer player is playing...
-          and there is not yet winner or a tie.. takeTurn() calls computerPlay() after the human's turn is done.

-          Instead of..
-           calculating all the different moves possible in a game I went a somewhat simpler route.

-          The computerPlay() methods uses 3 different levels of methods.
-            In the computerPlay() method,
-            The computerPlay()'s if/else decision-tree is turn-based.
-              It is used to...
-               based on turn or move number,
-                if computer has 2 in a row, complete it to win or look block 2 in a row, if no 2 in a row, then look for targets to block future 2 in a row or even a fork
-                  look to get 2 in a row

-           Assuming, for each turn,
-            how many boxes the opponent could have filled, and then how soon opponent could have 2 boxes in a row

-          I can use the game.gameBoardState to...
-          look at which wins are possible,
-          given the boxes that have been filled, and how many turns remain.

-          The computerPlay() method, calls the analyzeGameBoard() method, passing a value of what state of winning-rows to check for, whether to look for winning rows that have...
-            1, 'r1', or 2, 'r2', boxes filled in.

-          The analyzeGameBoard() functions calls findTargetBox(),
-           which reads the gameBoardState table-array,
-           filtering on winning-rows have a 'r1' or 'r2'

-           The gameBoardState table array is updated after each move by the trackFilledBoxes() method.

-          The analyzeGameBoard(), returns an object, possibleTargets,
-           it has 2 arrays.
-           Each array is set of numbers,
-            representing which empty TicTacToe boxes are targets... for a block of a winning row... or completion of a winning row.

-          Back in the computerPlay() method,
-            2 functions, makeWinMove or makeBlockMove are called depending on whether blocks or wins are available.

-             The makeWinMove and makeBlockMove are passed ... the arrays from the possibleTargets object.

-             When there is more then one block or win possibility, a random number generator is used to ... pick from the possible win or block targets.

-          In a future versions....
+# In future versions....

-              I could make the tictactoe module, a plugin, completely independent of specific html nodes

     I could give the players a choice ... of a colors and symbols to use in the game.

     I could also provide a choice to play a series of games 2 out of 3, 4 out of 5, etc.

-              I could add some code to 'rank' the target boxes... by using a move-tree
-              for the possible win or block targets only.

     I could also, add code so the computer player 'learns'. by saving the state of the gameBoardState table at the end of each game, lose or win.

-               Then add code to analyze the game... to reveal which move at which turn can be taken... to win, or not lose, that scenario in the future.
+     Then add code to analyze the saved game... to reveal which move at which turn can be taken... to win, or not lose, that scenario in the future.

     By implementing min-max algorithm,
-               or other game-based algorithms,
-               I could make the TicTacToe into just one game-mode then add other game-modes, chess, checkers. etc..
+     I could make the TicTacToe computer player 'smarter'